viamrobotics/viam-orb-slam3/README.md

 go install github.com/viamrobotics/canon@latest
 ```

-And then by running one of the following commands in the viam-orb-slam3 repository based:
+And then by running one of the following commands in the viam-orb-slam3 repository to create the container:

 ```bash
 canon -arch arm64